Virtual-Knitting-Crochet/codeofconduct/README.md

 ## Background Reading

-Here's some things we've read about how to go about crafting and enforcing policies and codes of conduct which inform our approach.
+Here's some things we've read about how to go about writing and enforcing policies and codes of conduct which inform our approach.

 - [So You've Got Yourself a Policy.
 Now What?][policy-now-what]